danielhp02/spotify-lyrics/README.md

   * [MarkupSafe](https://pypi.org/project/MarkupSafe/) - Comes with Jinja2
   * [ItsDangerous](https://pythonhosted.org/itsdangerous/)
   * [Click](http://click.pocoo.org/)
+* [SimpleJSON](https://simplejson.readthedocs.io/) - Used for reading the tokens file

 ## Set up
+The following set up guide is written under the assumption that you are using a Unix based shell.
+If not, I *highly* recommend you get one.
+I use Ubuntu through [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 ### Code adjustments
 * Change the `username` string on line 16 of `./spogen/lyrics.py` to your Spotify username.